Nicholas Chinnery1

 1. [S15] George Edward Cokayne, editor, The Complete Baronetage, 5 volumes (no date (c.
 1900); reprint, Gloucester, U.K.: Alan Sutton Publishing, 1983), volume V, page 444.
 Hereinafter cited as The Complete Baronetage.

 Rt.
-Rev James Robert Alexander Chinnery-Haldane was born circa 1843.1 He married Anne Elizabeth Frances Margaretta Chinnery, daughter of Sir Nicholas Chinnery, 3rd Bt. and Anna Vernon, on 23 August 1864.1 He died in February 1906.1
+Rev. James Robert Alexander Chinnery-Haldane was born on 14 August 1842.2 He was the son of Alexander Haldane and Emma Corsbie Hardcastle.3 He married Anne Elizabeth Frances Margaretta Chinnery, daughter of Sir Nicholas Chinnery, 3rd Bt. and Anna Vernon, on 23 August 1864.1 He died on 16 February 1906 at age 63.2

 Citations